How to Dehydrate Apples?

 6) Put the Slices Inside the Acidulated Water

-7) Drain the Apples in Strainer
+7) Drain the Apples in a Strainer

 8) Put the Apple Slices Over the Dehydrator Trays